Promoting good mental health in the music industry

 Our mission?
 To promote good mental health in the music industry.

-Both Barry and Tonic Music for Mental Health are looking forward to 2021, when Barry’s Flying Circus will be hosting a two-day event, welcoming many new members.
+Both Barry and Tonic Music for Mental Health are looking forward to 2021, when Barry’s Flying Circus will be hosting a two-day event on 28th and 29th September, welcoming many new members.

 To join Barry’s Flying Circus, please contact: email@example.com